Noel Francisco: Trump administration

 Francisco left Jones Day when he was appointed by President Donald Trump to the position of Principal Deputy Solicitor General for the United States, effective January 23, 2017.
 He served as the Acting Solicitor General from that date until March 10, 2017.
 On March 7, 2017, the White House announced Francisco's nomination to the position of Solicitor General.
 He was confirmed by the U.S. Senate by a vote of 50–47 on September 19, 2017, and was sworn in later that day.

 With the resignation of Rachel Brand as Associate Attorney General on February 8, 2018, Francisco became the fourth-ranking official in the Justice Department.
 Francisco received an ethics waiver on April 24, 2018, which relieved him of a previous obligation to recuse himself from any investigation in which his former employer, law firm Jones Day, was involved.
 Jones Day, which owed Francisco approximately $500,000, represented the Trump presidential campaign in the Special Counsel investigation.

 On June 17, 2020, Francisco announced that he would be leaving his post at the Department of Justice, effective July 3, 2020.
 In his three years as United States Solicitor General, Francisco had represented the United States government in over 150 merit cases, and personally argued in 17.

-As Solicitor General, Francisco has been characterized as an "aggressive defender" of Trump.
+As Solicitor General, Francisco was characterized as an "aggressive defender" of Trump.
 As Solicitor General, Francisco sought to have the Affordable Care Act (Obamacare) and the Deferred Action for Childhood Arrivals (DACA) struck down.
 He defended Trump's travel ban, which barred people from seven majority-Muslim countries.
 He sought to prevent Congress from accessing a redacted version of Special Counsel Robert Mueller's report into Russian interference in the 2016 election.
 He defended the Justice Department's decision to withdraw a case against Trump associate Michael Flynn even after Flynn had pleaded guilty.
-He fought against a subpoena to turn over Trump's tax records to the Manhattan district attorney.
+He fought against a subpoena to turn over Trump's tax records to the Manhattan District Attorney.